Vertebroplasty & Kyphoplasty

 You will be positioned lying face down for the procedure.

-The area through which the hollow needle, or trocar, will be inserted will be shaved, sterilized and covered with a surgical drape.
+The area through which the hollow needle, or trocar, will be inserted will be shaved, sterilized with a cleaning solution and covered with a surgical drape.

 A local anesthetic is then injected into the skin and deep tissues, near the fracture.